mikaelrepo/packer-vmware/README.md

       ]
     }

-# Problems solved…
+# Automating Windows Updates…

-The most annoying part was automating Windows Updates so we always have the latest patches installed.
-I wanted to use Ansible so I found two ways of running a playbook.
-There is the actual “ansible” provisioner or one can also run a local shell using the “shell-local” provisioner.
+To use Ansible for Windows Updates, I found two ways of running a playbook.
+The actual “ansible” provisioner or to run a local shell using the “shell-local” provisioner.
 I was able to start the playbook with the ansible.windows.win_updates module but the Windows Update part always timed out so I gave this up.
-Code is commented out but feel free to try it.
-Was later told a pause for 60–120 seconds before running Ansible might help.
+Therefore this code is commented out.
+A pause for 60–120 seconds before running Ansible might solve this.

 Then I tried the “windows-update” provisioner and it worked great which actually do a pause for 60 seconds!
-It probably also helped to increase cpu to 4 and memory to 8192.
-So now when starting the newly built packer image, I noticed Windows Update needed another reboot to finish.
+It may also helped to increase cpu to 4 and memory to 8192.
+So now when starting the newly built packer image, Windows Update also needs another reboot to finish.
 After adding another 60 seconds wait time and the “windows-restart” provisioner, everything was working flawlessly!

     provisioner "windows-update" {
       pause_before    = "60s"